fpgadeveloper/rpi-camera-fmc/README.md

   application.
 More time needed to debug.
 * The example design has run out of PL-to-PS interrupts, so we need to add the AXI Interrupt Controller and adapt the software application to AXI Intc.
-* Improvement: The 4 cameras feed an AXIS Switch which selects the video source to display on the monitor.
-  The plan is to scrap the AXIS Switch and instead use the Vitis Vision Library to demonstrate doing some useful/interesting video processing.

 ## About us